Financial outlook

 In the long-term, electricity is expected to continue to gain a significantly higher share of total energy consumption.
-The electricity demand growth rate will largely be determined by classic drivers, such as macroeconomic and demographic development, but also increasingly by decarbonisation of energy intensive industrial, transport and heating sectors through direct electrification and green hydrogen.
+The electricity demand growth rate will be largely determined by classic drivers, such as macroeconomic and demographic development, but also increasingly by decarbonisation of energy-intensive industrial, transport and heating sectors through direct electrification and green hydrogen.

 Hedging